WiselyNoble/WiselyNoble/README.md

 - 👋 Hi, I’m @WiselyNoble
 - 👀 I’m interested in Digital Marketing, Cybersecurity, Data Analysis and Web 3
 - 🌱 I’m currently learning UI/UX design and Data Analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Remote jobs and internship
-- 📫 How to reach me ...

 <!---
 WiselyNoble/WiselyNoble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.